Profile production applications in Azure with Application Insights Profiler

 - Profiling web apps:

-- While you can use the Profiler at no extra cost, your web app must be hosted in the basic tier of the Web Apps feature of Azure App Service, at minimum.
+- Although you can use Profiler at no extra cost, your web app must be hosted in the basic tier of the Web Apps feature of Azure App Service, at minimum.

-- You can only attach 1 profiler to each web app.
+- You can attach only one profiler to each web app.

 Learn how to enable Profiler on your Azure service: